 WARNINGS & PRECAUTIONS

-• As with all diagnostic tests, a definitive diagnostic should not be based on the result of a single test, but should be made by a physician after all clinical and lab findings have been evaluated.
+• As with all diagnostic tests, a definitive diagnostic should not be based on the result of a single test, but should be made by a physician after all clinical and laboratory findings have been evaluated.

-• Read directions for use carefully before performing this test.
-Pay attention to the position of the Test and Control line on the ovulation strip test.
+• Read Midstream Ovulation Tests Instructions for use carefully before performing this Midstream Ovulation Test.
+Pay attention to the position of the Test and Control line on the midstream ovulation test.

 • Do not use it beyond the labelled expiry date.

 • Do not reuse the ovulation test devices.
 Discard product after a single-use.